BatchClayderman/onePaperMultipleTypesettingStyles/README.md

 ## Building

-Currently, five well-acknowledged templates are deployed.
+Currently, six well-acknowledged templates are deployed.
 Users should only change the packages and authors' information to adapt to the specified templates.

 - ACMConference
 - Elsevier